End-to-End Page-Level Assessment of Handwritten Text Recognition: Acknowledgements

 This paper is part of the I+D+i projects: PID2020-118447RA-I00 (MultiScore) and PID2020-116813RB-I00a (SimancasSearch), funded by MCIN/AEI/10.13039/501100011033.
+The first author research was developed in part with the Valencian Graduate School and Research Network of Artificial Intelligence (valgrAI, co-funded by Generalitat Valenciana and the European Union).
 The second author is supported by a Mar\'{i}a Zambrano grant from the Spanish Ministerio de Universidades and the European Union NextGenerationEU/PRTR.
 The third author is supported by grant ACIF/2021/356 from the ``Programa I+D+i de la Generalitat Valenciana''.

 {

 }